 Fired Heaters, including Steam Methane Reformers, have the greatest running cost on your site.
 If any one of these heaters is 1 or 2% inefficient it can consume an additional $1m in fuel over a year or result in $millions in lost revenue.

 IGS Steam Methane Reformer (SMR) Solutions deliver:

-Cetek has seen a distinct benefit in treating the refractory surfaces with a high emissivity ceramic coating, increasing the radiant heat transfer inside Steam Methane Reformers over design.
-Our coating increases refractory emissivity which results in a significant increase in hydrogen production at the same process parameters.
-Additionally, the ceramic coating reduces NOx and CO2 emissions.
+Cetek has seen a distinct benefit in treating refractory surfaces with a high emissivity ceramic coating, increasing the radiant heat transfer inside Steam Methane Reformers over design.
+The coating increases refractory emissivity which results in a significant increase in hydrogen production at the same process parameters.